Kubernetes

 Prerequisites

-Use the Kubernetes command-line tool, , to deploy and manage applications on Kubernetes.
+Use the Kubernetes command-line tool, kubectl, to deploy and manage applications on Kubernetes.
 Using kubectl, you can inspect cluster resources; create, delete, and update components; look at your new cluster; and bring up apps.

 For development and practice you can use a Minikube cluster, but it only intended for testing without pay for a cluster in a provider.